What Freemasonry is not?

 Freemasonry is not for everyone.
 While Freemasonry is not an elitist organization, it is a very select organization.
 The primary requirement is moral character; one whose reputation in the community is exemplary.
 But there are other requirements which the petitioner must have, such as:

-- He must be a believer in God, the Supreme Being.
+- He must believe in a Supreme Being.